Can I use a face shield instead of a mask?

 However, those who want extra protection may want to wear a face shield in addition to a mask.

-Face shields have the added benefit of protecting your eyes and discouraging you from touching your face by acting as a physical barrier, says Christopher Sulmonte, project administrator of the biocontainment unit at Johns Hopkins Hospital.
+Face shields have the added benefit of protecting your eyes and discouraging you from touching your face by acting as a physical barrier, says Christopher Sulmonte, project administrator of the biocontainment unit at Johns Hopkins Hospital in the United States..

 If you do wear a reusable face shield in addition to a mask, the CDC notes the importance of cleaning it after each use.
 The agency also says you should wash your hands before and after taking it off, and avoid touching your face while removing it.